canonical/cloud-init/doc/rtd/explanation/kernel-cmdline.rst

 do not support injecting kernel commandline arguments without modifying the bootloader.

-Despite the limitations of using the kernel commandline, cloud-init supports some use-cases.
+Despite the limitations of using the kernel command line, cloud-init supports some use-cases.

-Note that this page describes kernel commandline behavior that applies to all clouds.
-To provide a local configuration with an image using kernel commandline, see :ref:`datasource NoCloud<datasource_nocloud>` which provides more configuration options.
+Note that this page describes kernel command line behavior that applies to all clouds.
+To provide a local configuration with an image using kernel command line, see :ref:`datasource NoCloud<datasource_nocloud>` which provides more configuration options.

 .. _kernel_datasource_override: